USDA-SCINet/scinet-site/sn_collections/_guides/application/galaxy.md

 ![screen shot of galaxy tool to download or upload data]({{ images_path }}/galaxy/galaxy-logging-on-3_1280.jpg)

 Galaxy offers a method to import data directly from your computer as "Choose local file" button.
-Feel free to experiment with this direct method, but we find it can be slower and fickler than FTP transfer.
-To that end, we will mainly focus on uploading files using a file transfer program, such as Globus or Filezilla.
-If you click on "Choose FTP file", Galaxy will look in your FTP upload folder on Ceres (/galaxy/upload/ceres_email_ID) for files you have uploaded, so you must first upload your data to that folder.
+Feel free to experiment with this direct method, but we find it can be slower than FTP transfer.
+To that end, we will mainly focus on uploading files using a file transfer program, such as Globus.
+If you click on "Choose FTP file", Galaxy will look in your FTP upload folder in your home directory on Ceres `~/galaxy` for files you have uploaded, so you must first upload your data to that folder.

 ## Galaxy KeyCloak Instructions